JasonQiu1/SLogo/README.md

           modes that controls the turtle's behavior when it reaches the edge.
         * Draw line, erase line
         * User may speed up/slow down both ongoing and future animations
+    * Help Pages:
+        * Commands, Variables, and History can all be displayed in a pop-up window
+        * Variables can be set by clicking on them in the pop-up
+        * Commands can be run by clicking on them in the pop-up

 ### Assignment Impressions